Pytools786/network_security/README.md

 how to install:

-1) clone or download this repository git clone https://github.com/Pytools786/spotify_add_remover/
+1) clone or download this repository from here:

+git clone https://github.com/Pytools786/spotify_add_remover/

 2) open your windows cmd with admin prevelleges and eun the python program.